-Later in the same manuscript the author revisits the mile, but this time in the context of English land measures:
+Later in the same manuscript the author revisits the mile, but this time in the context of English land measures, including the furlong:

 Memorandum quod virga communis continent xivi. pedes et dimid. videlicit quinque ulnae et dimid. secundum standardum Regis.
 Idem xl. virgat. continent i. quarantenam.
 Item vii. quarantenae et dimid. iii. virgat. et ii. palm. continent unum miliar.

-Notice that the yard-based definition of the perch has taken hold; the author mentions the standard.
-Here is no mention of paces.
-But attempting to describe the mile in terms of the existing legally-defined units leads to a mishmash (7½ furlongs 3 perches and 2 palms, which adds up to to exactly 5000 feet).
+Notice that the century-old yard-based definition of the perch has taken hold; the author mentions the King's standard.
+But attempting to describe the mile in terms of the existing legally-defined units leads the monk to a correct but unworkable conversion factor (7½ furlongs 3 perches and 2 hands, which adds up to exactly 5000 feet).

-The English furlong became confounded with the Roman stade in the minds of the people who kept the records.
+Experience with the Roman mille passus had accustomed the English to the idea that a mile was subdivided into 8 parts.
+In Latin, those parts were stades.
 In those days, laws, legal proceedings, deeds, grants of land and other official documents were kept in Latin.
-“Mile” in English naturally became “mille” in Latin.
+“Mille” in Latin naturally became “mile” in English.
 The nearest equivalent in Latin to the English “furlong”, however, was the “stade” (625 pes).
-The educated knew that the Roman mille passus contained 8 stadia, and continually translating “furlongs” as stadia planted the idea that a mile contained 8 furlongs.²
+The educated knew that the Roman mille passus contained 8 stadia, and continually translating “furlongs” as stadia planted the idea that an English mile contained 8 furlongs.²

-To make the mile a whole number of furlongs either the mile or the furlong had to change.
 The length of the furlong, the basis of the acre, was not adjustable.
 The acceptance of a 16½ foot perch, instead of an even 16, demonstrated that.
-It was a fact on the ground, and the ruling classes' rents and revenues were based upon it.
-A modest change in the mile would have no great impact.
-The 8-furlong, 5,280-foot mile appeared early in the 16th century, and late in that century Elizabeth I legalized it, in effect abolishing, at least around London, the 5,000-foot mile.
+It was a fact on the ground on which the ruling classes' rents and revenues, the landholdings of farmers, and even the sizes of city lots, depended.
+A modest change in the mile, however, would have no great impact.
+The 8-furlong, 5,280-foot mile apparently appeared early in the 16th century.
+Late in that century Elizabeth I legalized it, in effect abolishing, at least around London, the 5,000-foot mile.